-Start your studies with an Apple iPad, the Future Facing Learning toolkit, a keyboard case and up to £300 of learning resources.
+Start your studies with an Apple iPad, the Future Facing Learning toolkit, a keyboard case and up to £300 credit for learning resources.

 University Sector for Future Facing Learning: Empowering Digital Learning at Teesside University.